 The ideal indoor humidity range for health and comfort is between 40 and 60%.
 Portable units should thus be set somewhere between 40–60%.
 Whole-home dehumidifiers technically don’t need to be set at all.
 Rather, they automatically measure indoor humidity levels and properly respond accordingly to maintain the ideal humidity range.

 Choosing the Right Size

 The right size dehumidifier depends on the indoor space you want to cover.
 Whole-home dehumidification systems have a larger capacity and can dehumidify more substantial amounts of air at once compared to portable units.
 After all, they are in-duct systems.
 Whole-home dehumidifier sizes range from around 1800 sq. ft. to 3500 sq. ft. of coverage while portable units range roughly between 500 sq. ft. to 2000 sq. ft.
 Portable units have set water capacities as well, ranging from 30 pints to 70 pints compared to whole-home systems which use home pipes to empty automatically.

 The largest drawback to whole-home systems is the initial sticker price compared to portable units which have a cheaper and more appealing upfront cost.
 Whether or not a portable unit is actually cheaper in the long term depends on why you need a dehumidifier.
 If you want to dehumidify the entire home, then one in-duct investment is likely better than multiple portable dehumidifiers.
 But if you want to target a small area, then a whole-home system probably isn’t worth the purchase.
 Also, make sure to take into account the cost-savings of lower energy bills vs. more energy spent running multiple single-room units.

 Upgrading to a Whole-Home Dehumidifier for Springtime

-In the end, the best dehumidifier solution for your space will truly depend on desired coverage and present IAQ issues.
+In the end, the best dehumidifier solution for your space will truly depend on desired coverage and specific IAQ issues.
 Home air quality upgrades often seem expensive and bothersome to pursue.
 However, we can assure you that whatever reason or purpose initially motivated you to begin researching dehumidification or IAQ solutions are worth the effort.
 Indoor humidity control and proper moisture regulation have lasting health benefits, home quality improvements, increased comfort and potential utility cost savings.
 Investing this spring means a healthier home for years to come.